syncfusion-content/maui-docs/MAUI/ImageEditor/save.md

 {% endtabs %}

-`FileType`: You can specify the file type of the saved image.
+`FileType`: You can change the file type of the saved image to `ImageFileType.Png` or `ImageFileType.Jpeg`.

 {% tabs %}